anton-k/talks/csound-journal/Csound-expression-paper.md

 to the interpreter and start to build the next values on top of the things I've defined before.

-## Case study: Vibhu vibes
+## II.
+Case study: Vibhu vibes

 As the last example I'd like to share the process of creation of the real track.
 It's called vibhu vibes.
-You can listen to it on the [soundloud](https://soundcloud.com/anton-kho/vibhu-vibes).
+You can listen to it on the [soundcloud](https://soundcloud.com/anton-kho/vibhu-vibes).

 Here is the complete code for the piece: